About the UIC Institute for the Humanities Heading link

-The UIC Institute for the Humanities celebrates its thirty-seventh year of operation in 2019-2020.
-Founded in 1983, the Institute is one of the oldest humanities centers in the United States.
+The UIC Institute for the Humanities celebrates its 40th year of operation in 2022-2023.
+Founded in 1982-1983, the Institute is one of the oldest humanities centers in the United States.
 Over the years the Institute has become the major hub for all humanities activities on campus, creating an intellectual space in which faculty and graduate students can broaden their perspectives, conduct original research, and engage with scholars and communities both in and outside the university.

 The Institute’s first nine fellows met for seminars in spring 1983 under then Acting Director, Robert Remini.
-With the support of the College of Liberal Arts and Sciences and the UIC Chancellor, the Institute secured a start-up grant from the Exxon Education Foundation that provided remodeling funds to transform the lower level of Stevenson Hall into the Institute for the Humanities space we use today.
+With the support of the College of Liberal Arts and Sciences and the UIC Chancellor, the Institute secured a start-up grant from the Exxon Education Foundation that provided remodeling funds to transform the lower level of Stevenson Hall into the original Institute for the Humanities space.
+Under the the leadership of Mark Canuel, the Institute moved to a newly renovated space in 2022 in the Behavioral Sciences Building.